tomasstolker/species/docs/data.rst

 Data
 ====

 On this page you find a list of the supported data.
 Please give credit to the relevant references when using any of the external data in a publication.
-Support for other datasets can be requested by creating an `issue <https://github.com/tomasstolker/species/issues>`_ on the Github page.
+Support for other datasets can be requested by creating an `issue <https://github.com/tomasstolker/species/issues>`_ on the GitHub page.

 Atmospheric models
 ------------------